Leadwerks/Documentation/Lua/Steamworks.md

 # Steamworks

-Ultra Engine includes functionality to help publish your game to Steam.
+Leadwerks includes functionality to help publish your game to Steam.

 | Property | Type | Description |
 |---|---|---|